EasyCorp/EasyAdminBundle/Resources/doc/getting-started/6-about-this-project.md

 These are some of our **development principles**:

-  * Developers and backend users are our priorities.
+  * Developers and end users are our priorities.
 We'll always prioritize UX (user experience) and DX (developer experience) over code purity.
   * Backend customization is balanced between configuration options and code.
     We'll add new options when they are easy and make sense.
 Otherwise, we'll